Sandrakimiring/Data-Safari/README.md

-hdhsnrhbrh# Research Methodology Project - DataSafari
+# Research Methodology Project - DataSafari

 This project is part of a research methodology assignment, focusing on building a web platform where students can:
 - Log in to their accounts.